-If you’ve been thinking about getting a credit card, chances are that you understand how credit cards work.
+If you’ve been thinking about getting a credit card, the chances are that you understand how credit cards work.
 Using a credit card is a simple process.
-You simply swipe your card in lieu of paying with cash.
+You simply swipe your card instead of paying with cash.
 At the end of the month, you’ll receive a bill with all of your charges.
 Sometimes, though, you might be a little surprised at the balance due.
-After all, it seems a little higher than it should be, right?
+After all, it seems a bit higher than it should be, right?

 - First off, remember that interest can dramatically affect the amount of money that you owe.